A Great Neck student is among 161 nationwide named U.S. Presidential Scholars, considered among the nation’s highest honors for high school seniors.

 Rossen was among 20 students named a U.S. President Scholar in the Arts.

-“If one questions the feasibility of a harmonious multicultural society, I would point to the Presidential Scholars community," Rossen, 17, said.
-"I'm incredibly honored to collaborate with students whose myriad values are both celebrated and transcended by their creative dynamism and intellectual curiosity."
+"I'm incredibly honored to collaborate with students whose myriad values are both celebrated and transcended by their creative dynamism and intellectual curiosity," Rossen said.

-Rossen's musical achievements include being named a Young Steinway Artist, a Chamber Music Society of Lincoln Center Artist, a quarterfinalist in the 2019 Cilburn Junior Piano Competition, and a finalist in the classical music discipline of the National YoungArts Foundation's 2018 Competition.
-He is also the founder of his school's Music Creators Society.
+Rossen's music achievements include being named a Young Steinway Artist, a Chamber Music Society of Lincoln Center Artist, a quarterfinalist in the 2019 Cilburn Junior Piano Competition, and a finalist in the Classical music discipline of the National YoungArts Foundation's 2018 Competition.

-Four other Nassau County students were among 621 semifinalists.
-They were Sejal Gupta of Hicksville High School, Karen Huijie Li of The Wheatley School, Ikshu Pandey of East Meadow High School and Brendan Wilkowski of East Meadow High School.
+Sejal Gupta of Hicksville High School, Karen Huijie Li of The Wheatley School, Ikshu Pandey of East Meadow High School, and Brendan Wilkowski of East Meadow High School were among 621 semifinalists.

 LI Math Fair

-Roslyn School District students won 39 gold medals — the most of any school district on Long Island — in the 2020 Long Island Math Fair, which was held electronically this year because of the coronavirus outbreak.
+Half Hollow Hills School District students won 10 gold medals — the most of any school district in Suffolk County — in the 2020 Long Island Math Fair, which was held electronically this year because of the coronavirus outbreak.